China-based campaign breached satellite, defense companies: Symantec

 Symantec, based in Mountain View, California, described its findings to Reuters exclusively ahead of a planned public release.
 It said the hackers had been removed from infected systems.

 Symantec said it has already shared technical information about the hack with the U.S. Federal Bureau of Investigation and Department of Homeland Security, along with public defense agencies in Asia and other security companies.
+The FBI did not respond to a request for comment.

 Thakur said Symantec detected the misuse of common software tools at client sites in January, leading to the campaign’s discovery at unnamed targets.
 He attributed the effort to a group that Symantec calls Thrip, which may be called different names by other companies.